lukewhyte/textpack/README.md

  - `ngram_remove` (optional): A regular expression you can use to filter characters out of your strings when we build our n-grams
  - `ngram_length` (optional): The length of our n-grams.
 This can be used in tandem with `match_threshold` to find the sweet spot for grouping your dataset.
 If TextPack is running slow, it's usually a sign to consider raising the n-gram length.

 TextPack can also be instantiated using the following helpers, each of which is just a wrapper that converts a data format to a Pandas DataFrame and then passes it to TextPack.
-Thus, they all require a file path and `columns_to_group`, and take the same three optional parameters as `TextPack`.
+Thus, they all require a file path, `columns_to_group` and take the same three optional parameters as callin `TextPack` directly.

 ```
 tp.read_csv(csv_path, columns_to_group, match_threshold=0.75, ngram_remove=r'[,-./]', ngram_length=3)